 Every woman needs an ongoing relationship with their doctor to maintain excellent health.
 There are many reasons why you might need a women's health exam.
 This exam can be done by a special doctor called a gynecologist.
 Sometimes it can be done by your regular doctor or a nurse practitioner.
-A women's health exam is part of your overall health.
-Here is a checklist of all screenings and exams there are important for your health.
 Here are some reasons why you might need a women's health exam:

-You are a woman:
+• You are a woman: